websanco/liferay-learn/docs/dxp/latest/en/site-building/personalizing-site-experience/enabling-automated-live-chat-systems/getting-a-chat-provider-account-id/tidio.md

     ![Developer under General](./tidio/images/02.png)

-1. The *Public Key* provided by Tidio is your Chat Provider Account ID.
+1. Copy the *Public Key* and use it as the Chat Provider Account ID to [enable automated live chat integration](../enabling-automated-live-chat-systems.md) with your Liferay instance.

     ![Chat Provider Id](./tidio/images/03.png)

-Use this Account ID to [enable automated live chat integration](../enabling-automated-live-chat-systems.md) with your Liferay instance.